Roman imperial usurpers who wanted to join the club

 The second usurper was L. Domitius Domitianus c.
 296/7 in Egypt.

-All of the imperial AE coins of the usurper Domitius Domitianus are folles from Alexandria of the very common GENIO POPVLI ROMANI type.
-The one minor difference from the usual issue is the addition of a small eagle at the feet of Jupiter.
+Domitius Domitianus minted a small issue of folles, all of them from Alexandria, Egypt, and all of them of the very common GENIO POPVLI ROMANI design.
+The one minor identifying difference from the usual issue is the addition of an eagle at the feet of Jupiter.
+The folles were struck in his name and the names of Diocletian and Maximian and their Caesars, Constantius and Galerius.

 DD